 Alfred Nesbit Brown served as a Church Missionary Society missionary in New Zealand from 1829 to 1884.
 He was born on 23 October 1803 in Colchester, Essex, England.
 His parents were Ann and Joseph Brown.
 Alfred attended school in Colchester, and became articled to a local attorney.
 He applied to the CMS in 1824, encouraged to do so by Dr William Marsh, vicar of St Peter's, Colchester, his friend and mentor, who taught him the evangelical principles to which he adhered all his life.
 After training at the CMS school in Islington, London, Alfred Brown was ordained deacon on 10 June 1827 and priest on 1 June 1828.

-Probably in 1829, shortly before leaving England for New Zealand, he married Charlotte Arnett.
+Alfred married Charlotte Arnett at Islington, Middlesex, on 20 March 1829, shortly before leaving England for New Zealand.
 Charlotte was born probably in 1795 or 1796.
 Little is known of her early life except that she was well educated, and kept a girls' school before her marriage.

 Alfred and Charlotte Brown sailed first for Australia on the Elizabeth.
 They arrived in the Bay of Islands on the City of Edinburgh on 29 November 1829.
 Although Alfred was only the third ordained missionary to arrive in the country, the couple at first took charge of the missionaries' children.
 Three children were born to them in the next eight years – a stillborn child, a son and a daughter.